-Nikon D5200 versus Nikon D5300
+Nikon D5200 vs D5300

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is somewhat smaller (3 percent) than the Nikon D5200.
 Moreover, the D5300 is markedly lighter (14 percent) than the D5200.
 In this context, it is worth noting that neither the D5200 nor the D5300 are weather-sealed.

-|Nikon D5200||129 mm||98 mm||78 mm||555 g||500||no||2012||749||discont.||check|
+|Nikon D5200||129 mm||98 mm||78 mm||555 g||500||n||Nov 2012||749|

-|Nikon D5300||125 mm||98 mm||76 mm||480 g||600||no||2013||799||discont.||check|
+|Nikon D5300||125 mm||98 mm||76 mm||480 g||600||n||Oct 2013||799|

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.